Particular/docs.particular.net/nservicebus/hosting/service-fabric-hosting/hosting-gateway.md

 Snippet: serviceManifestEndpoint

-4. Add a second communication listener that returns the gateway address using the local FQDN instead of the + sign so that the service fabric instance is aware of the local address.
+4. Add a second communication listener that returns the gateway address using the local FQDN instead of the + sign, so that service fabric instance can set up the correct ACL on the host machine.

 Snippet: GatewayCommunicationListener